Summary:

 Islamic reasons for the 'waiting period' in the case of Talaq

-Why no 'Iddah in the name of 'mourning' for the Prisoner/Slave women?
+Why no Waiting Period for Captive women in the name of 'mourning'?

 Moreover: